 Prevents entry of bacteria

-Throughout the body, the skin’s characteristics vary (for example, thickness, color, and texture).
+Throughout the body, the skin\’s characteristics vary (for example, thickness, colour, and texture).
 For instance, the head contains more hair follicles than anywhere else, while the soles of the feet contain none.
-In addition, the soles of the feet and the palms of the hands are much thicker than skin on other areas of the body.
+In addition, the soles of the feet and the palms of the hands are much thicker than the skin on other areas of the body.

 The skin is made up of the following layers, with each layer performing specific functions: